Good Clinical Practice (GCP) Audits: Best Practices for Ensuring Compliance and Detecting Fraud and Misconduct in Clinical Trials

 Future Live Stream Sessions (click to register)

 Additionally, attendees will learn how to ensure that their study conduct and supporting documentation is accurate and factual.
-The course will also address how to uncover misconduct, as well as, dealing with its consequences, while identifying proactive solutions to prevent further problems.
-Included in the course work are practical examples and a roadmap for evaluating study conduct, source documents, case report forms and other study documentation through presentation and interactive case studies.
+The course will also address uncovering misconduct, handling its consequences and identifying proactive solutions to prevent further problems.
+Included in the coursework are practical examples and a roadmap for evaluating study conduct, source documents, case report forms and other study documentation through presentation and interactive case studies.

 Additionally, the course will cover methods to detect misconduct and deal with fraud in clinical trials by:

-- Learning how to effectively manage a Sponsor, as well as, an FDA GCP inspection
+- Learning how to effectively manage a Sponsor and a Food and Drug Administration (FDA) GCP inspection.

-- Building trial guidelines/structure which will easily identify any misconduct and which is capable of quickly addressing any issues that arise in order to avoid regulatory consequences
+- Building trial guidelines and structure to easily identify any misconduct, which can quickly address issues that arise in order to avoid regulatory consequences.

-This ICH E6 GCP Investigator Site Training meets the Minimum Criteria for ICH GCP Investigator Site Personnel Training identified by TransCelerate BioPharma Inc. as necessary to enable mutual recognition of GCP training among trial sponsors.
+This International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) E6 GCP Investigator Site Training meets the Minimum Criteria for ICH GCP Investigator Site Personnel Training identified by TransCelerate BioPharma Inc. as necessary to enable mutual recognition of GCP training among trial sponsors.

 A GCP audit can lead to the detection of problems with the conduct of the clinical trial.
-It is important to understand the differences between lack of knowledge and poor execution versus actual misconduct and fraud.
-This two-day course will discuss some of the common issues seen in clinical trials, how to handle problem findings, and how to distinguish between poor performance and misconduct.
+It is important to understand differences between a lack of knowledge and poor execution versus actual misconduct and fraud.
+This two-day course will discuss some of the common issues in clinical trials, how to handle problem findings and how to distinguish between poor performance and misconduct.

-This GCP training course will benefit those involved in the monitoring and/or QA of clinical trials.
-Attendees who work for Pharmaceutical or Biotech firms, Medical Device companies, Contract Research Organizations (CRO), Institutional Review Boards (IRBs), and academic institutions involved with the supervision or oversight of clinical trial practices and quality will find this course to be highly beneficial.
+This GCP training course will benefit those involved in the monitoring or questioning of clinical trials.
+Attendees who are involved with the supervision or oversight of clinical trial practices and quality will find this course to be highly beneficial.

 FAQs